sajathajk/docs.sublimetext.io/docs/views/build-systems/README.md

 must be in your **`PATH`**.
-For more information about making sure the **`PATH`** seen by Sublime Text is set correctly, see :ref:`troubleshooting-build-systems`.
+For more information about making sure the **`PATH`** seen by Sublime Text is set correctly, see [Troubleshooting Build Systems](../reference.html#troubleshooting-build-systems).

 ## File Format